 Today, Sweden has four predominant banking groups - Handelsbanken, Nordea, SEB and Swedbank (known as the major banks).
 If any of the four major Swedish banks were to default, this would currently be hard to manage without major risks to the economy.
-There is a lack of sufficiently effective authority tools for warding off a situation of one of the major banks risking default, without Swedish taxpayers being exposed to risks and without risking disruptions in the functions performed by the major banks that are value-creating and crucial to society.
+There is a lack of sufficiently effective authority tools for warding off a situation of one of the major banks risking default, without Swedish taxpayers being exposed to risks and without risking disruptions in the functions performed by the major banks that are valuecreating and crucial to society.
 The default of one major bank could also directly have tremendous effects on the other major banks.
 The capital adequacy of banks is intended to bear (absorb) unexpected losses.
 FI therefore finds that the four major banks need to have greater loss-bearing capacity in the form of common equity Tier 1 capital of a further 5 percentage points at consolidated level to cover systemic risk.
-This means that FI's current assessment is the same as the one that formed the basis for the November Accord.

 This requirement for common equity Tier 1 capital of 5 percentage points entails, as a comparison, the major banks, in addition to the other requirements of the capital rules, securing further resilience equalling a drop in value of their total assets of approximately 1 per cent.

+At the time of the November Accord and the publishing of the capital adequacy levels then recommended for the major banks, the tools made available through the EU regulations were not yet known.
 The systemic risk buffer could provide scope to fully reach the extra common equity Tier 1 capital of 5 percentage points that FI current considers necessary and sufficient for systemic risk related reasons.
 However, a decision regarding a systemic risk buffer in excess of 3 per cent requires the approval of the EU Commission, as described in the legal basis in section 3.3.2.
-Because FI may take account of systemic risk in Pillar 2 (see section 3.4), FI finds it appropriate not to decide on a systemic risk buffer in excess of the level within FI's own decision-making power.
+Because FI takes account of systemic risk in Pillar 2 (see section 3.4), FI finds it appropriate not to decide on a systemic risk buffer in excess of the level within FI's own decision-making power.
 Addressing systemic risks in Pillar 2 instead is therefore more appropriate and brings an efficient decision-making process.